Making a request for early entry

 The child learns informally through play and through other individual, social and family experiences in the pre-school period.
-Early entry to school may deprive the child of such activities and experiences, which prepare him or her for the more formal learning situation.
+Early entry to school may deprive the child of such activities and experiences, which prepare them for the more formal learning situation.

 4. Long-Term Implications

-Have you considered the long-term implications for your child throughout his or her career?
+Have you considered the long-term implications for your child throughout their career?